-Assumption offers dual credit college level (DC) courses through Western Kentucky University, Jefferson Community and Technical College, and University of Louisville.
-Requirements include a minimum ACT or SAT score, a GPA requirement and teacher recommendation.
+Assumption offers Dual Credit college-level (DC) courses through Western Kentucky University, Jefferson Community and Technical College, and University of Louisville.
+Requirements include a minimum ACT or SAT score, a GPA requirement, and teacher recommendation.
 These requirements vary by university and course.
 Students should consult their Dean of Studies or the course catalog for the specific details of each course.
-Admission to each Dual Credit program must be completed by the student before or during the first week of school depending on the requirements of the university.
+Admission to each Dual Credit program must be completed by the student before or during the first week of school depending on the university's requirements.
 Completion of application to each program is the responsibility of each student and not Assumption High School.
 Additionally, payment must be made to each university by the student in order for the student to obtain college credit.
 KHEAA offers a Dual Credit scholarship which students may utilize to pay for up to two courses per year.
-In order to take advantage of this scholarship, the student is responsible for completing the application by a deadline each semester set by the state via www.KHEAA.com.
+To take advantage of this scholarship, the student is responsible for completing the application by a deadline each semester set by the state via www.KHEAA.com.